gbdev/gbdev.github.io/website/guides/sgb_border.md

 # Adding a custom SGB border

-This document was written to aid developers of DMG compatibile homebrew with adding Super Game Boy borders
+This document was written to aid developers of DMG compatibile homebrew with adding Super Game Boy borders.

+We wil see how:

+- Detect whether we are running on a SGB
+- Transfer the border's tiles
+- Transfer and display the border's tilemap and palettes

 <small>